Skip to main content

 A. J. Woodman

-Basil L. Gildersleeve Professor of Classics Emeritus
+Basil L. Gildersleeve Professor Emeritus of Classics

 Professor Woodman is the author of two volumes of commentary on Velleius Paterculus, of Rhetoric in classical historiography, of Latin historians (with C.S.
 Kraus), of Tacitus reviewed, of From poetry to history: selected papers, of Lost histories: selected fragments of Roman historical writers, and of award-winning translations of Sallust and Tacitus' Annals.
 He is author of a commentary on Horace, Odes Book III and author or co-author of commentaries on Tacitus Annals, Books III, IV, V-VI and Agricola.
 He is editor of The Cambridge Companion to Tacitus and co-editor of Quality and pleasure in Latin poetry, Creative imitation and Latin literature, Poetry and politics in the age of Augustus, Past perspectives: studies in Greek and Roman historical writing, Author and audience in Latin literature, Tacitus and the Tacitean tradition, Traditions and Contexts in the Poetry of Horace, Latin Historiography and Poetry in the Early Empire: Generic Interactions, Catullus: Poems, Books, Readers, Word and Context in Latin Poetry and The Cambridge Companion to Catullus.
 His current projects include a new edition of Tacitus' Annals for the series Oxford Classical Texts; a commentary on Sallust, Bellum Catilinae, for the series Cambridge Greek and Latin Classics; and a new edition and translation of Velleius Paterculus for the Loeb Classical Library.